keides2/roam-research-mcp-enterprise/README.md

 10. `roam_search_by_text`: Search for blocks containing specific text across all pages or within a specific page
 11. `roam_update_block`: Update block content with direct text or pattern-based transformations
 12. `roam_search_by_date`: Search for blocks and pages based on creation or modification dates
+13. `roam_search_for_tag`: Search for blocks containing specific tags with optional filtering by nearby tags
+14. `roam_remember`: Store and categorize memories or information with automatic tagging

 ## Setup